-There are a number of regulatory developments that impact capital requirements for U.K. regulated entities.
-Most significant of these is the Basel III framework, as adopted into EU law through the fourth Capital Requirements Directive and Capital Requirements Regulation (together, "CRD IV"), which became effective on January 1, 2014.
-The aim of CRD IV is to strengthen the resilience of the EU banking sector so it is better placed to absorb economic shocks while ensuring that banks continue to finance economic activity and growth.
-CRD IV sets out requirements for minimum capital requirements for banks and investment firms and also introduced new capital and liquidity buffers.
+EU banks and investment firms including those located in the U.K. have been subject to the current prudential regulatory capital regime since the introduction of the Capital Requirements Regulation and Capital Requirements Directive (collectively, "CRD IV") in January 2014.
+The aim of CRD IV was to strengthen the resilience of the EU banking sector so it would be better placed to absorb economic shocks while also ensuring that banks continued to finance economic activity and growth.
+CRD IV sets out regulations for minimum capital requirements for banks and investment firms and also introduced new capital and liquidity buffers.